BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

                  operation.
 - PK (REQUIRED), an octet string of the form outputted by SkToPk provided the above SK as input.
-- commitment (OPTIONAL), an octet string.
+- commitment_with_proof (OPTIONAL), an octet string, representing a serialized commitment and commitment_proof, as the first element outputted by the Commit operation.
 If not supplied, it defaults to the empty string ("").
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.